This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 large can crushed pineapple
+• 20 ounces can of crushed pineapple in juice

 • 12 ounces whipped topping